 I had seen a lot of preschool teachers using the Carson Dellosa Roll & Learn Pocket Cubes, but I couldn’t find the product for sale easily in Europe.
 I also wanted a larger cube than the Carson so I could put my flashcards in the pockets.
 However, I didn’t want to spend too much money and the only other similar products I could find were rather expensive.

 So I set about inventing my own DIY giant pocket dice!
 Mine uses transparent CD covers as the pockets, so you don’t have to mess around trying to cut sheets of plastic into perfect squares.
 The dice base is made out of sturdy card, coloured duct tape and electrical tape.

-In fact, the easiest way to make the base would be to buy a foam cube and glue squares of coloured craft foam to each side.
+In fact, the easiest way to make the base would be to buy a styrofoam, foam or sponge cube and glue squares of coloured craft foam to each side.
 If you can find a foam cube whose sides measure about 14 cm square (no smaller) I would recommend using that, as you’ll save a lot of time cutting out and gluing the sides of the dice together.
 However, I couldn’t find any that were the correct size where I live, so I had to improvise with materials I had to hand or could easily buy in my local shops.

 Another thing to mention is that I’ve included some calculations and instructions here to help you make the cube as perfect as possible (for those of you who are perfectionists like myself!).
 However, if you’re not bothered about making an absolutely perfect cube just cut all the six sides of the dice the same size and glue them together!

 There are loads of fun games you can play with pocket dice!
 You can use your own pictures, photos or flashcards – we have a big selection of flashcards you can download here at Tea Time Monkeys!

 - Sturdy card from an old cardboard box

 - 6 clear plastic CD pouches (make sure the plastic isn’t too thin)